Time is running out to make sure your savings and investments are arranged as tax-efficiently as possible before the tax year ends on 5 April.

 Although pensions are associated with improving your future financial security, they can also be a valuable tax planning tool if your salary and/or bonus pushes you into a higher tax band.
 This is because pension contributions effectively lower your taxable income.

-Higher-rate tax kicks in once your income exceeds £50,270.
+Higher-rate income tax kicks in once your income exceeds £50,270.
 So, if your income is £60,270, you’d pay 40% tax on the £10,000 of income that falls within the higher-rate tax band.
-But if you made a £10,000 pension contribution (£8,000 plus £2,000 tax relief) to a SIPP, your ‘adjusted net income’5 would fall to £50,270, meaning all of your income is subject to tax at the basic-rate band.
+But if you made a £10,000 pension contribution (£8,000 plus £2,000 tax relief) to a SIPP, your ‘adjusted net income’2 would fall to £50,270, which is in the basic-rate band.
+The tax relief would be obtained through an extension of your basic-rate tax band, which can be done by filling in a tax return.

 You’ve not only stopped your income being taxed at the higher rate, but you’ve made an important contribution towards your future retirement.